bparanj/crystal/electronics/experiments/queue/dc-decoupling.md

+PENDING

+This is the same as diode experiment.

 ### Voltage Decoupling Using a Series Diode

 A series diode can decouple voltage in a circuit by blocking the flow of current in one direction, effectively allowing voltage to pass only when the diode is forward-biased.
 This behavior is used to isolate parts of a circuit, prevent reverse current flow, or limit voltage transmission.